xoureldeen/Vectras-VM-Android/README.md

 You can either download Vectras VM from [releases](https://github.com/epicstudios856/Vectras-VM-Android/releases) or [official website](https://vectrasvm.blackstorm.cc/download.html).

-If you are using Android 14, you can use v2.8.
-Devices running Android 13 or less can use previous versions.

 ### Minimum System Requirement
 - Android 5.0 and up
 - 3GB RAM (1GB of free RAM)